ZelmaSedano/demo/README.md

 ### Education
 _Noresande Norskskole_
-A1 & A2 Norwegian Courses
+A1 & A2 Norwegian Courses,
 2016-2017

 _University of Mississippi_